 Step 3: Find the result from step 2 in the center part of the z-table.

-Step 4:Add a negative sign to Step 3.
+Step 4:Add a negative sign to Step 3 (left-tail critical values are always negative).